 “LET CHINA SLEEP.
 FOR WHEN SHE WAKES, SHE WILL SHAKE THE WORLD.”

 As you will see, Chinatown is an excellent place to start getting to know the great diversity that Peru is home to.
 It will give you an idea of the different influences and cultures that make up the Andean country.
-Together with the travel experts at Machu Travel Peru, we hope to have explained the basics of this unique neighborhood.
-If you would like to know about this sector during your next visit, do not hesitate to contact our professional advisers.
+Together with the travel experts at Machu Travel Peru, we hope we have explained the basics of this unique neighborhood.
+If you want to know about this sector during your next visit, do not hesitate to contact our professional advisers.
 They will be more than willing to help you organize the trip of your dreams.
 With us, you will be able to know much more than the centers of importance in Peru.
 You will be able to know those overlooked corners that are important to our Andean culture.